Auto Trader alternatives – the ultimate guide

 When you’re ready to sell your car, it’s worth researching all the possible options, so you don’t lose out on time or money.

-When you access the Auto Trader homepage, you are given options to look for a new or used car, sell your car, or value your car.
+Auto Trader’s homepage gives you options to look for new or used cars, sell your car, or value your car.
 There are also links for car reviews, car leasing, and learning more about electric vehicles (EVs).

 How it works

-When you go to create your ad, Auto Trader will use your reg and mileage to find your car’s details and auto-populate information such as the car class, door and seat number, engine size, transmission and fuel type, and owner history (e.g. ‘seven owners’).
+Creating your ad is simple and Auto Trader uses your registration and mileage to find your car’s details and auto-populate additional information such as the car class, door and seat number, engine size, transmission and fuel type, and owner history (e.g. ‘seven owners’).

-You’ll see that some vehicle features may also have been filled in, but you can add and remove these as appropriate.
-It’s worth adding in as much detail on features as possible so buyers can get a sense of your car’s spec and driving experience.
+Sometimes, vehicle features may have been filled in, but you can edit these as appropriate.
+It’s recommended to add as much detail on features as possible so buyers can get a sense of your car’s spec and driving experience.

-Auto Trader will also automatically run some basic vehicle checks, using data from the Motor Insurance Anti-Fraud and Theft Register, and Experian.
+Auto Trader automatically runs some basic vehicle checks, using data from the Motor Insurance Anti-Fraud and Theft Register, and Experian.
 This confirms whether your vehicle has been registered as a category write-off, stolen, scrapped, imported, or exported.

-It’s up to you to add in your photos and write a description for your car.
-As Auto Trader prompts, a detailed description in your ad will help your car sell quicker.
+It’s up to you to add your photos and write a description for your car.
 It’s also up to you to set the price.

-Many online services now offer instant valuations, and Auto Trader does too.
-You can get one, or a few, valuations and come up with a price you think you can sell your car for.
-Finally, you can include a YouTube link in a premium or ultimate package advert.
+In the Premium or Ultimate package advert, you can include a YouTube link.
 A short video with clips of your car from different angles can help a lot, especially if the model is less well-known, or if you want to show off your car’s excellent condition.

 Once you’ve filled out all the fields of the advert, you can proceed and choose which ad package to purchase.